Alice Scott

 When we think of connection, the retro dial-up tone of the 90s plays its shrill tune in our minds.
 We’ve come a long way in digital since then, and are now living in a kind of hyper-connected boombox.
 For luxury hospitality there is a new currency: connection.
 But as we speak to some of our hospitality clients we realise that the focus isn’t on delivering silent bubbles of disconnection.
 Rather, hospitality brands are cultivating environments for meaningful connection with our loved ones, likeminded individuals or authentic introductions to new sounds entirely.

-White Line Hotels – Spreads from their annual publication
+White Line Hotels – Spread from their annual publication.

 Iain of White Line Hotels was the first to explain that disconnection from our daily lives through travel doesn’t look like silence: “I would rather be part of the scene than disconnected — engage, react and live.”
 Actually, he suggests, we are at our happiest when we replace transient interactions with meaningful conversations: